UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 So no -- you don't want ``Element`` to subclass from list.

+.. rubric:: 1c.

 It should have a ``render(file_out)`` method that renders the tag and the strings in the content.

 ``file_out`` could be any open, writable file-like object ( i.e. have a ``write()`` method ).
 This is what you get from the ``open()`` function -- but there are other kinds of file-like objects.
 The html will be rendered to this file-like object.

-NOTE: html is not sensitive to newlines -- but you don't want all your html on one line. so put a newline in after each tag and each content string.
+**NOTE:** html is not sensitive to newlines -- but you don't want all your html on one line. so put a newline in after each tag and each content string.
 Later on in the assignment, you'll add indentation as well!

 So this ``render()`` method takes a file-like object, and calls its ``write()`` method, writing the html for a tag.